 - Itemize your personal property and designate your beneficiaries for each item and name contingent beneficiaries in case your beneficiaries predecease you, or disclaim the gift.

 - For stuff like furniture, use categories instead of specific items.
 Use a general description if the specific item may change before you die, such as my personal car rather than my 2008 Toyota Camry.

 - For money and other intangible assets, specify a portion to each beneficiary, such as "to each of my children, in equal portions."
 This will cover children born or adopted after your will is executed, for instance.

 - A will should always have a residuary clause, otherwise property that is not mentioned in the will falls to intestacy.
 Assets that belong to the residuary constitute the residuary estate.
 Because the residuary estate usually receives the bulk of the property, it is generally used to pay all expenses and debts, so be sure to stipulate that all debts and expenses are to be paid from the residue of the estate; otherwise all gifts, including specific gifts, will be abated to pay the expenses, debts, and taxes of the estate.

 - Simultaneous Death Clause.
-Specify that a beneficiary must survive by a minimum amount of time after your death, such as 30 days or 5 days, since you probably want your gift to go to your contingent beneficiary rather your beneficiary's beneficiary.
+Specify that a beneficiary must survive by a minimum of time after your death, such as 30 days or 5 days, since you probably want your gift to go to your contingent beneficiary rather your beneficiary's beneficiary.

 - Let close family members know where you are keeping your will so that they can locate it after your death.